-The first three iterations of the product-focused specifically on creating an intuitive way to capture what the wearer is experiencing at the moment.
-With the rise of VR headset ownership and the expanding XR industry, Spectacles have been working on an AR headset that can make use of the creativity suite already in place and dive into XR experiences.
+The first three iterations of the product focused specifically on creating an intuitive way to capture what the wearer is experiencing at the moment.
+With the rise of VR headset ownership and the expanding XR industry, Spectacles has been working on an AR headset that can make use of the creativity suite already in place and dive into XR experiences.

 Snap Lenses/Lens Studio

 Image filters, or lenses, are software treatments applied to live feeds or captured images and videos to enhance or quickly edit.
 The concept uses deep image scanning to create overlays, quality changes, or mixed reality imagery.

 Lenses were introduced to the Snapchat application on September 16th, 2015.
 At first, it was a novel gimmick meant to increase engagement by providing augmented reality features to its users.
 It quickly became the foundation for building filters and editing tools directly into the application.
 Slow-mo, fast-forward, and rewind filters were added before the end of 2015.